canismarko/xanespy/docs/fitting.rst

 When numerical methods are insufficient, it may be necessary to fit the pixel spectra with a model function and extract parameters from the model.
-The core `~xanespy.xanes_frameset.XanesFrameset` class has methods for common fitting-related use-cases, such as using curves to approximate L_3 and K edges, and linear combination fitting of standard spectra.
+The core :py:class:`~xanespy.xanes_frameset.XanesFrameset` class has methods for common fitting-related use-cases, such as using curves to approximate L\ :sub:`3` and K edges, and linear combination fitting of standard spectra.
 If the pre-rolled options are not enough, arbitary callables can be created and fit against the data.
-The following is an example for fitting a single L-edge spectrum:
+The following is an example for fitting a single L-edge
+spectrum:

 .. code:: python